 Because of its great energy contribution, coffee is usually associated with the labor field.
 In the world, millions of people gather in their free hours to drink a cup of coffee and chat with their coworkers.
 This makes the work more tolerable and helps them resist what’s left of the workday.

 On the other hand, workers prefer a cup of tea at the end of work to relax, clear their minds and sleep better during the night to have enough energy the next day.

 Who‘s The Winner?

 Certainly, it’s difficult to make a final decision in the complex debate of coffee vs tea.
 The results of new research show that there’s still much to learn about these drinks.
+Tea is very rich in antioxidants, which makes it good for the skin.
+Whereas some consumers are at a fix about the caffeine effects on the skin.
 Perhaps, the cure for diseases as complex as cancer and Alzheimer’s is hidden within each tea leaf and coffee bean.